criscode97/BudgetInApi-repo/README.md

 # BudgetIn API
- A django CRUD api that allows users to keep track of their expenses and income
+ A django CRUD api that allows users to keep track of their expenses and income.

  ## Technologies
 - Django v4.0